donders-research-data-management/rdm-ontology-di/doc/help/faq/publish-data.rst

     Make sure your human subjects data are properly anonymized:
     Anonymization of datasets is required before publication to protect the privacy of research participants.
 Anonymization must be done according to the guidelines below:

-    -Remove all direct identifiers
+    - Remove all direct identifiers

-    -Remove indirect identifiers that are not essential for re-using the data
+    - Remove indirect identifiers that are not essential for re-using the data

-    -Remove indirect identifiers that have a high 'disclosure risk', e.g., unusual     characteristics or a combination of unusual findings (e.g. world leader with      orange skin, or very rare disease and nationality and age)
+    - Remove indirect identifiers that have a high 'disclosure risk', e.g., unusual characteristics or a combination of unusual findings (e.g. world leader with      orange skin, or very rare disease and nationality and age)

-    -Include as few indirect identifiers as possible
+    - Include as few indirect identifiers as possible

-    -Reduce precision of indirect identifiers (e.g., use year of birth or age in years)
+    - Reduce precision of indirect identifiers (e.g., use year of birth or age in years)

     +---------------------------------+--------------------------------------------------+